Cleveland: Cuisine

 Cleveland's mosaic of ethnic communities and their various culinary traditions have long played an important role in defining the city's cuisine.
 Local mainstays include an abundance of Slavic, Hungarian, and Central-Eastern European contributions, such as kielbasa, stuffed cabbage, pierogies, goulash, and chicken paprikash.
 Italian, German, Irish, and Jewish cuisines are also prominent in Cleveland, as are Lebanese, Greek, Chinese, Puerto Rican, Mexican, and numerous other ethnic cuisines.
 Vendors at the West Side Market in Ohio City offer many ethnic foods for sale.
 In addition, the city boasts a vibrant barbecue and soul food scene.

-Slyman's Deli on Cleveland's near East Side is notable for its corned beef sandwich, with patrons including former US Presidents George W. Bush and Joe Biden.
+Slyman's Deli on Cleveland's near East Side is notable for its corned beef sandwich, with patrons including former U.S. Presidents George W. Bush and Joe Biden.
 Another celebrated sandwich, the Polish Boy, is a popular street food and Cleveland original frequently sold at downtown hot dog carts and stadium concession stands.
 Brown stadium mustard is synonymous with Cleveland, especially Bertman Original Ballpark Mustard.
 Another notable local food item with Depression-era roots is city chicken.

 With its blue-collar roots well intact, and plenty of Lake Erie perch and walleye available, the tradition of Friday night fish fries remains alive and thriving in Cleveland, particularly in ethnic parish-based settings, especially during the season of Lent.
 Clambakes are likewise embedded into the city's culinary culture.
 For dessert, the Cleveland Cassata Cake is a unique treat invented in the local Italian community and served in Italian establishments throughout the city.
 Another popular dessert, the locally crafted Russian Tea Biscuit, is common in many Jewish bakeries in Cleveland.

 Cleveland is noted in the world of celebrity food culture.
 Famous local figures include chef Michael Symon and food writer Michael Ruhlman, both of whom achieved local and national attention for their contributions to the culinary world.
 In 2007, Symon helped gain the spotlight when he was named "The Next Iron Chef" on the Food Network.
 That same year, Ruhlman collaborated with Anthony Bourdain, to do an episode of his Anthony Bourdain: No Reservations focusing on Cleveland's restaurant scene.

 Breweries

 Ohio produces the fifth most beer in the U.S., with its largest brewery being Cleveland's Great Lakes Brewing Company.
 Cleveland has had a long history of brewing, tied to many of its ethnic immigrants, and has reemerged as a regional leader in production.
-Dozens of breweries exist within city limits, including large producers such as Market Garden Brewery and Platform Beer Company.
+Dozens of breweries exist within city limits, including large producers such as Market Garden Brewery.
 Although breweries can be found throughout the city, the highest concentration is in the Ohio City neighborhood.
 Cleveland hosts expansions from other countries as well, including the Scottish BrewDog and German Hofbrauhaus.